archistico/FlowPainter/docs/decisions/ADR-0020-DETACHED-ANALYSIS-ADOPTION.md

 ## Status

-Accepted and implemented by M13.4.4, pending local build/test validation.
+Accepted and validated by M13.4.4 with 804 tests.
+The active analysis contents were subsequently extended by M14.7, while the detached/adoption transaction remains authoritative.

 ## Context